DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 - review some stuff from the 08_autoencoder notebook that was assumed remembered from last week
 	- go through from scratch
 - go through the 09_learner notebook
+	- learn more python! callbacks, decorators, etc.
+	- build something simple with some of these ideas
+		- partials
+		- __getattr__
+		- callbacks
+		- decorators